In this guide, we discuss whether renewable energy might make electricity cheaper, or more expensive.

 It’s worth noting that greenhouse emissions, air pollution levels, renewable energy share and electricity prices can all change over time.

-So, this data has to be re-checked and confirmed over time as these variables change
+So, this data might need to be re-checked and confirmed over time as these variables change

 % Of Electricity Production That Is Renewable Energy vs Electricity Prices vs CO2 Emissions In Each US State